boundary/meter-plugin-sdk-lua/README.md

 ### Example 4 - Creating DataSources dynamically

 In this example we will get the page response time for each link on the site http://lua-urers.org/wiki.
-We create a WebRequestDataSource to get the initial page, parse the links and create a WebRequestDataSource for each link extract.
-When each of the request are done, we get the page response time and send to the Plugin to generate the metric.
+We create a WebRequestDataSource to get the initial page, parse the links and create a WebRequestDataSource for each link extracted.
+For each new request we will get the page response time and send it the Plugin to report the metric.

 ```